nicolewhite/neo4j-flask/pages/run-application.md

 # Run the Application

+First and foremost, make sure you have [Neo4j](http://neo4j.com/download/other-releases/) up and running at [http://localhost:7474](http://localhost:7474) (the default port when starting Neo4j).

 To run the application, assuming your `run.py` file looks as I described it [here]({{ site.baseurl }}/pages/project-structure.html), simply execute `run.py`:

 ```